mkoohafkan/mkoohafkan.github.io/_posts/2019-01-27-two-pool-to-pool-spacing-periods-on-large-sand-bed-rivers.md

 study of the Madeira River in Brazil.
-The Corps (Flood and Coastal Research and Development) was working with the Brazilian Government (Mobile District Brazilian initiative) on a sediment study on the Madeira River between Manicoré and Porto Velho in Northern Brazil.
+The Corps (Flood and Coastal Research and Development) was working with the Brazilian Government (Mobile District Brazilian initiative) on a sediment study on the Madeira River between Manicore and Porto Velho in Northern Brazil.
 During the project, the study team discovered some interesting geomorphic patterns in the location and regularity of deep pools in the Madeira River.
 Basically, we found that pool-to-pool spacing